Varney Anderson

-Varney Samuel "Varn" Anderson (June 18, 1866 – November 5, 1941) was a Major League Baseball pitcher who played for the Indianapolis Hoosiers and the Washington Senators.
+Varney Samuel "Varn" Anderson (June 18, 1866 – November 5, 1941) was an American Major League Baseball pitcher who played for the Indianapolis Hoosiers and the Washington Senators.

 Professional career

 Early minor league years

 Anderson played professionally at least as early as 1887 for the minor league Milwaukee Brewers.
 He split the 1888 season between the Minneapolis Millers and St. Paul Apostles of the Western Association.

 Indianapolis Hoosiers

-At the age of 23 years Anderson broke into the major leagues with the Indianapolis Hoosiers.
+At the age of 23, Anderson broke into the major leagues with the Indianapolis Hoosiers.
 In just one season, 1889, Anderson pitched just two games going 0–1 with three strikeouts with a 4.50 ERA in 12 innings pitched.